wso2/docs-is/en/docs/samples/role-based-adaptive-auth.md

     ![pickup sign in](../assets/img/samples/pickup-sign-in.png)

-3. Enter the 4 digit key given on the screen and click **Sign In**.
+3. Enter the 4-digit key given on the screen and click **Sign In**.

     ![hardware key authenticator](../assets/img/samples/hardware-key-authenticator.png)